junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Placed on the Union Calendar, Calendar No. 17.
 - 2009-03-23 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 111-47.
 - 2009-03-23 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 111-47.
+- 2009-03-30 — Considered under suspension of the rules. (consideration: CR H4079-4081)
+- 2009-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+756.
+- 2009-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2009-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4079-4081)
+- 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4079-4081)